wongdigital/rogerwong-site/_content/posts/economics-of-web-dev-are-changing.md

 > Don’t get tied to a single platform for distribution or promotion.
 Every use of a silo should push those interested to a venue you control such as a newsletter or website.

 In other words, whatever you do, own your audience.
 Don't farm that out to a platform like X/Twitter, Threads, or TikTok.

+Of course, there are a lot of parallels to be drawn between what's happening in the development and software engineering industries to [what's happening in design](/posts/designs-purpose-remains-constant).